cyfronet-fid/recommender-system/README.md

 ### Training

 Recommender system can use one of two recommendation engines implemented as agents:
-- `Pre Agent` - that implements [Neural Collaborative Filtering](https://arxiv.org/abs/1708.05031) algorithm.
+- `Pre Agent` - based on [Neural Collaborative Filtering](https://arxiv.org/abs/1708.05031) paper.
-- `RL Agent` - that implements [Deep Deterministic Policy Gradient](https://arxiv.org/abs/1509.02971) algorithm.
+- `RL Agent` - based on [Deep Deterministic Policy Gradient](https://arxiv.org/abs/1509.02971) paper.

-To choose prefered agent, use `AGENT_VERSION` env variable (look into [ENV variables](#env-variables) section).
-After change of this variable in the .env file no reloading is needed - system will use appropriate agent dynamically (if it is trained).
+Use `AGENT_VERSION` env variable to select an agent version (look into [ENV variables](#env-variables) section).
+You don't have to restart the server after the modification of this variable in the .env file - the system will use an appropriate agent dynamically (if it is trained).

 For now the only trainable recommendation agent is the Pre Agent.
 RL Agent training will be available soon.

-The simplest way to train chosen agent is using `./bin/rails recommender:update` task on the Marketplace side to send request to the `/update` endpoint of the Recommender System.
-It automatically sends most recent training data, preprocesses and uses them to train needed models.
+The simplest way to train a chosen agent is using `./bin/rails recommender:update` task on the Marketplace side.
+It sends a request to the `/update` endpoint of the Recommender System.
+It automatically sends most recent training data, preprocesses and uses it to train needed models.

-If you want to have more fine-grained controll, you can split this process into two parts:
+If you want to have more fine-grained control, you can split this process into two parts:
-- sending most recent data from MP to Recommender System `/database_dumps` endpoint (using `./bin/rails recommender:serialize_db` task on the MP side)
+- sending the most recent data from MP to Recommender System `/database_dumps` endpoint (using `./bin/rails recommender:serialize_db` task on the MP side)
-- triggering training by sending request to the Recommender System `/training` endpoint (after above process finished)
+- triggering training by sending request to the Recommender System `/training` endpoint (after the process described above finished)

-GPU support can be enabled using environmental variable `TRAINING_DEVICE` (look into [ENV variables](#env-variables) section) , but for now it doesn't work in the dev/test/prod environments due to the fact that celery uses `fork` rather than `spawn` multiprocessing method - it is incompatibile with `CUDA`.
+GPU support can be enabled using an environmental variable `TRAINING_DEVICE` (look into [ENV variables](#env-variables) section), but for now it doesn't work in the dev/test/prod environments due to the fact that celery uses `fork` rather than `spawn` multiprocessing method - it is incompatibile with `CUDA`.
 Fix will be available soon.

-After training is finished, system is immediately ready for serving recommendations (no manual reloading needed).
+After training is finished, system is immediately ready for serving recommendations (no manual reloading is needed).

 ### Tests
 To run all the tests in our app run: